 Boyle’s Tavern: “Neighborhood Bar”

 I first walked through the door at age 18.
 It was cool, dark, and mysterious.
 My friend, Joe, was the guide.
 His dad, Emmett, was the boss.
 I instantly felt comfortable in Boyle’s Tavern.
-Beer was allowed at that age back then and Mr. Boyle served me my first “legal” drink.
+Beer was allowed at that age back then and Mr. Boyle served me my first “legal” drink in 1978.
 The Willow Avenue bar — teeming with comfort and characters — has been doing hospitality right for 90 years now.

 Boyle’s Tavern hosts “Happy Hours” —